-WHEREAS, Resolution No. R-99-58 passed on July 26, 1999 adopted a "Purchasing Policy" as a guideline for the purchase of all goods and services for the City of Gladstone and an administrative update occurred in 2010; and
+WHEREAS, Resolution No. R-15-50 passed on August 10, 2015, adopted a "Purchasing Policy" as a guideline for the purchase of all goods and services for the City of Gladstone; and

-WHEREAS, new technology has automated the purchasing, accounts payable, and procurement card processing, a review of the current purchasing policy was conducted and found that certain revisions are necessary; and
+WHEREAS, adding preference to Gladstone owned businesses in the bidding process, improvement to internal control, and asset disposition, a review of the current purchasing policy was conducted and found that certain revisions are necessary; and

-WHEREAS, recommended updates and revisions were outlined and discussed with Gladstone City Council during a study session on July 27, 2015.
+WHEREAS, recommended updates and revisions were outlined and discussed with Gladstone City Council during a work session on September 26, 2016.